My son's Minecraft obsession is boring me to tears

 Me?
 I like video games.

 Well, I sorta like video games.
 Despite spending the vast majority of my working life writing about video games, I'd call it a love/hate relationship.
 Video games are an art form unlike any other.
-They dazzle us, inspire us, empower us.
+They dazzle, inspire, empower.

 But video games are also kinda super annoying.

 They're derivative.
 Desperate for mainstream critical attention, but burdened with the kind of juvenile writing that makes it mostly impossible to take them seriously.
-Worse, decades of being marketed solely towards young boys has left games and games culture with a misogyny hangover that can only be described as "problematic".
+Worse, decades of being marketed solely toward young boys has left games and games culture with a misogyny hangover that can only be described as "problematic."

 Apologies in advance for the hyperbole, but right now I've got problems.
 Minecraft problems.

 That's the dark path my oldest son has decided to take.
-I regret to inform you my 7YO has become a "Minecraft guy".
+I regret to inform you my 7-year-old has become a "Minecraft guy."

 He.
 Won't.
 Stop.
 Playing.
 Minecraft.

 He won't stop talking about Minecraft, either.
-He'll wake me up at 6am, Nintendo Switch in hand, to show me the armour he's carefully crafted, or the house he's just built.
+He'll wake me up at 6 a.m., Nintendo Switch in hand, to show me the armor he's carefully crafted, or the house he's just built.
 In the car, driving home from school he'll regale me with blow-by-blow accounts of his graduation from Creative to Survival mode.
 Questions.
 Endless questions.

 The art of Minecraft: Building beauty, block by blockSee all photos